team-hummelt/wp-sync-scss/readme.txt

 1. Upload the plugin folder to `/wp-content/plugins/` directory.
 2. Activate the plugin through the **Plugins** menu in WordPress.
 3. Go to the settings page and specify paths for SCSS and CSS files.
-4. Add your SCSS files and let SCSS AutoCompiler handle the rest!
+4. Add your SCSS files and let AutoCSS Builder handle the rest!

 == Screenshots ==
 1. **Settings Page**: Configure SCSS and CSS paths, along with map options.